Publications and Research

-Is there such a thing as a level or state of consciousness?
+Despite being central both to our familiar experience of the world and to consciousness science, the concept of a global state of consciousness, understood as a whole and distinct from individual states like dreaming, has received comparatively little philosophical attention.
+Is there such a thing as a 'level' or 'global' state of consciousness?
 If so, what does being in a particular state of consciousness - being awake, dreaming, being in a state in which one has insight into the fact that one is dreaming - consist in?
 Which mental phenomena, beyond paradigmatic states such as wakefulness and dreaming, can be best explained in terms of changes to a subject's global state of consciousness?

-My recent paper 'Aphantasia, Imagination and Dreaming' published in Philosophical Studies explores the second question with respect to the global state one occupies while dreaming.
+This paper explores the second question with respect to the global state one occupies while dreaming, starting with the long-standing debate regarding whether dreams are best understood as imaginative or hallucinatory experiences.
 I argue that the discovery of aphantasia (an imagery disorder in which one lacks the capacity to actively generate visual imagery) raises novel explanatory considerations for the on-going philosophical and empirical debate over the nature of dreams.
-In particular, I argue this raises a challenge to the view that dreams involve active forms of imagination (Ichikawa 2012).
+In particular, I argue this raises a challenge to the view that dreams involve active forms of imagination.

 A blog post which explains the key ideas can be found here.